Meaning of Diversification

 The following are the types of diversification strategies:

-This strategy of diversification refers to an entity offering new services or developing new products that appeal to the firm’s current customer base.
+This strategy refers to an entity offering new services or developing new products that appeal to the firm’s current customer base.
 For example, a dairy company producing cheese adds a new variety of cheese to its product line.

 Decision Making: Whether to Diversify or not.